 Archive of Paintings

-This is a selection of paintings which were much more than brief studies.
-They are from various stages in my career.
+This gallery includes early and later works, and shows varying degrees of these stages.
+Some were the product of a single session, others much more than brief studies.
 Some are more and some less serious or important than others, and of varying success.

 Drawings, Studies, Sketches